saalimon/drive_api/README.md

 ```python
 folder_id = ServiceAccountDrive.get_folder_id_by_name("Folder Name")
 ```
-Replace `"some doc name"` with the name of the folder you're interested in.
+Replace `"Folder Name"` with the name of the folder you're interested in.

 4. **List all files in a specific folder:**